QuantumMechanics/XEMsign/README.md

 Then you need to insert correct informations inside XEMsign.js:

--Line 17: minutes is the number of minutes between each pull, set by default to 1 for testing but It can be set to 60 for 1 hour...
+-Line 17: minutes is the number of minutes between each pull, set by default to 5 (1 seems to cause resignature of the same transaction)

+-Line 72: 50 is the maximal XEM amount per tx.

+-Line 83: 100000 is maximal amount per days.

 -Line 23: the account you want to watch new unconfirmed transactions for.